8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Canva, Google Drive, and Dropbox integrations

-- Link-in-bio
+- Link-in-bio page

-- Cheapest capable cloud tool with recycling
+- Low entry price for a tool with recycling

 - Clean interface and strong integrations